 The start of a new year provides an opportunity to reset expectations and strengthen the work environment that supports execution.
 Gratitude in operations is not about recognition alone, it shows up in how work is designed, how people are supported, and how systems enable success.

-Strong operational environments recognize that employees are closest to the work.
+Strong operational environments recognize that team members are closest to the work.
 When processes are built to support real conditions, employees can execute consistently and improve performance over time.

 As the new year begins, operations leaders have an opportunity to: